 To God alone belongs this power; or, rather, not even to God himself.
 For his gracious gifts, it says, are irrevocable.
 God would not therefore reduce the human race to slavery, since he himself, when we had been enslaved to sin, spontaneously recalled us to freedom.

 But if God does not enslave what is free, who is he that sets his own power above God’s?

 This from St. Gregory of Nyssa, Homilies on Ecclesiastes; Hall and Moriarty, trs., de Gruyter (New York, 1993) p.
 74.

-It is a pity that only the page reference to the translation is quoted, not the text reference with homily, chapter, etc. (I did intend to add a comment about this, but to do so meant logging in and disclosing apparently endless personal info, which I am not stupid enough to do).
+It is a pity that only the page reference to the translation is quoted, not the text reference with homily, chapter, etc. But it is in fact I find from Homily 4, in the Greek p.335,4 – 338,22.